eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-4.md

 ![python-server.png](/assets/stage-4/python-server.png)

 Right now, the client (web browser), is directly accessing the file server.
-We will modify our TCP server code from Stage 3 to turn it into a TCP proxy server.
+Our goal is to modify the TCP server code from Stage 3 to turn it into a TCP proxy server, so that all the communication between the client and upstream server goes though the proxy.

 ## Implementation